Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Introduction

-We aim to bridge the gap between theory and practice for solving multiview representation learning problems by nonconvex approaches.
-Specifically, we first illustrate the nonoconvex optimization landscape of \eqref{eqn:def}.
-Then we analyze the convergence properties of a simple stochastic optimization algorithm for solving \eqref{eqn:def} based on diffusion processes.
-Our analysis takes the advantage of the Markov properties of the stochastic optimization algorithm updates and provides a diffusion approximation of the algorithm \citep{ethier2009markov,li2016online}.
-By leveraging the weak convergence from discrete Markov chains to their continuous time limits, we show that asymptotically our algorithm converges to the global optimal by solving a stochastic differential equation (SDE).
-Such an SDE-type analysis automatically incorporates the geometry of the objective and the randomness of the algorithm, and eventually demonstrates three phases of convergence. \begin{enumerate} \item Starting from a unstable equilibrium with negative curvature, the dynamics of the limiting process can be described by an Ornstein-Uhlenbeck process, which further implies the dynamics of the algorithm.
+We aims to bridge the gap between theory and practice for solving multiview representation learning problems by nonconvex approaches.
+Specifically, we first illustrate the nonoconvex geometry of \eqref{eqn:def}, we analyze the convergence properties of a simple stochastic optimization algorithm for solving \eqref{eqn:def} based on diffusion processes.
+Our analysis takes advantage of the strong Markov properties of the stochastic optimization algorithm updates and casts the trajectories of the algorithms as a diffusion processes \citep{ethier2009markov,li2016online}.
+By leveraging the weak convergence from discrete Markov chains to their continuous time limits, we demonstrate that the trajectories are essentially the solutions to stochastic differential equations.
+Such an SDE-type analysis automatically incorporates the geometry of the objective and the randomness of the algorithm, and eventually demonstrates three phases of convergence. \begin{enumerate} \item Starting from an unstable equilibrium with negative curvature, the dynamics of the algorithm can be described by an Ornstein-Uhlenbeck process with a steady driven force pointing away from the initial.

 \item When the algorithm is sufficiently distant from the initial unstable equilibrium, the dynamics can be characterized by a deterministic ordinary differential equation (ODE).
 The trajectory of this phase is evolving directly toward the desired global maximum until it reaches a small basin around the global maximum.